-Now, x is bound to the value 20.
+Now, $\mathbf{x}$ is bound to the value 20.
 What happened to its prior value 5?
 This value got orphaned.
 To change the value of any variable pointing at any of scalar types we have seen so far, we have we get it to point at an entirely different object.
-We never modify the object sitting in memory.
+We never modified the object sitting in memory.
 All of the scalar types are immutable; once created in memory they never change.
 In particular, the objects True and False are unique in memory.

 Things that can appear on the left-hand side of an assignment are called lvalues.
 Variables are always lvalues; we will meet a few other things as we go along that are also lvalues.
 Literals, or actual objects, are not.
 You cannot assign to numbers, Booleans, or strings.
+Try this stunt and you will get hissed at.